 Start with the credit reporting bureaus – Experian, TransUnion, and Equifax.
 Of course, you may not have to contact all three.
-What’s on one report may not be on another, as data furnishers get to choose which agency they report information too.
+What’s on one report may not be on another, as data furnishers get to choose which agency they report information to.

 Once you know which credit bureau to file the dispute with, send them a letter like this one.
 Just keep in mind that this is a template, meaning you will need to edit it as appropriate to reflect the unique nature of your situation.
-(The same is true of all other letters linked to below.)
+(The same is true of all other letters linked below.)

 In addition to the letter, include copies of any supporting documentation.
 You may also want to include a copy of the credit report with the items in question circled or otherwise highlighted.

 If you don’t hear back from the credit bureau, follow up with a letter like this one.

 If you hear back, but it’s not corrected, try going directly through the data furnisher (e.g., creditor, collection agency) that reported the information you believe to be incorrect.

 If neither the credit bureau nor the data furnisher corrects what you believe to be inaccurate, you can submit a complaint to the Consumer Financial Protection Bureau (CFPB).

 If it’s personally identifying information that is inaccurate, you might consider ignoring it, as these things do not directly impact your credit scores.
 After all, we see our names misspelled on things all the time.
 But when it comes to your credit reports, a wrong name or address could be a sign that you have been a victim of identity theft, which is something you cannot ignore.

 Then there is the impact of credit information on your credit scores, which can be used to determine:

 - Your auto insurance premium